What is a tension headache?

 Tension-type headaches can be classified according to frequency:

 - infrequent episodic: a headache occurring occasionally or once a month

 - frequent episodic: from one to 15 attacks per month

 - chronic: occurring more than 15 times a month

 What are the symptoms?

-The symptoms of tension-type headache are a persistent, dull headache on both sides of the head.
+The symptoms of tension-type headaches are persistent, dull headaches on both sides of the head that comes on quite slowly.
 The pain can be mild to moderate and it usually affects the occipital area.
 Furthermore, you may also develop sensitivity to light and sound.
 You may experience a pain that is usually described as if the head were being squeezed in a vice.

 What causes tension headaches?